-Projects must meet the definition of hardship under this criteria.
+Projects must meet the definition of hardship under this criterion.
 The determination will be made using the Systems Criteria and Ranking Methodology (Attachment V) and as follows:

-- Maximum population to be served will be 10,000.
-Projects may not be segmented in order to qualify for hardship assistance. - Refinancing is eligible through the regular subsidized DWSRF program if qualified or eligible as required and stated in the DWSRF.
-However, hardship financial assistance is only available for new drinking water projects for which the notice for construction to proceed was given on or after July 1, 1993.
+Projects may not be segmented in order to qualify for hardship assistance.

-- The applicant for a DWSRF hardship loan must demonstrate that it can repay its debt obligation, has a satisfactory O&M procedure and can comply with DOH/DWSRF Capacity Development Program. - Projects that are determined eligible for hardship assistance will receive a written confirmation of eligibility. - Confirmation of funding availability will be valid for two consecutive annual federal funding cycles provided that the projected service charge does not change significantly. - Confirmation of funding availability may be withdrawn if: the applicant fails to demonstrate satisfactory progress towards project implementation; the information on which the determination was made changes prior to loan closing; or the applicant fails to demonstrate that it can repay the loan. - Median Household Income Levels based on the latest Census data, which for this fiscal year is as follows:
+- Refinancing is eligible through the regular subsidized DWSRF program if qualified or eligible as required and stated in the DWSRF.
+However, hardship financial assistance is only available for new drinking water projects for which the notice for construction to proceed was given on or after July 1, 1993. - The applicant for a DWSRF hardship loan must demonstrate that it can repay its debt obligation, has a satisfactory O&M procedure and can comply with DOH/DWSRF Capacity Development Program. - Projects that are determined eligible for hardship assistance will receive a written confirmation of eligibility. - Confirmation of funding availability will be valid for two consecutive annual federal funding cycles provided that the projected service charge does not change significantly. - Confirmation of funding availability may be withdrawn if: the applicant fails to demonstrate satisfactory progress towards project implementation; the information on which the determination was made changes prior to loan closing; or the applicant fails to demonstrate that it can repay the loan. - Median Household Income Levels based on the latest Census data, which for this fiscal year is as follows:

 Median Household Income (MHIL) Points

-less than \$9,888 30
+less than \$9,813 30

-between \$9,888 and \$14,830 15
+between \$9,813 and \$14,719 15

-between \$14,831 and \$19,775 5
+between \$14,720 and \$19,626 5

-above \$19,775 0
+above \$19,626 0